 Hello there!
-If you are a guy, this is the Dica that will make you even more stylish after reading!
-Let’s study today the vocabulary related to Brazil men’s fashion!
-Do you think you are someone that has a sense of style?
+If you’re a guy, then this Dica will help you to be even more stylish!
+Today we’re gonna take a look at vocabulary related to Brazil men’s fashion!
+Do you think you are someone with a sense of style?
 How would you categorize your style?
-Brazil men’s clothing have some common things with other countries, and some very different things!
+Brazil men’s clothing have some common things with other countries, and some quite different things!
 If you ever get the one-year Brazil student visa, don’t forget to bring your summer clothes mentioned below!
+Did you ever wonder how do men dress in Brazil?
 Let’s take a look?

-The way we dress can give away a lot about our personality, through our clothes we can express who we are even to people that don’t know us.
+The way we dress can reveal a lot about our personality.
+Through our clothes we can express who we are even to people that don’t know us.

 Parte de Cima (Top Half)

 Here in Brazil, you will hear the words blusa, camiseta, regata and camisa, to refer to the clothes we wear in our torso.
 The blusas are a t-shirt with a basic design and loose mid-bicep sleeves, they can come in many colors with all kinds of prints and patterns.
 We call regata/camiseta a sleeveless shirt, and some men wear them under the camisa or the blusa.
 The regata is for sure one of the main items of Brazil men’s clothing.
 The opposite of the regata would be the blusa de manga comprida.
 The word manga comprida refers to the length of the sleeve and means long sleeves, they cover the entire arm, usually to keep the person warmer.